bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

     : A table that maps which odour index is rewarded with which amount.
     The _**columns of the table**_ represent the odour index (column 1 is odour index 1, column 2 is odour index 2, etc.).
     The _**reward probability**_ defines the probability that the odour will be rewarded.
 Input is a floating number between 0 to 1.
-    The _**amount of reward**_ defines the duration that the water vent will opened.
+    The _**amount of reward**_ defines the duration that the water valve will opened.
 Input is a floating number in seconds.
     The _**delay**_ defines the duration of a delay between an odour presentation to a lick window.
 Setting this to 0 means that the odour duration is the lick window.
 Else the lick window is equal to `[odour duration] - [delay]`.
 For most purposes, it can be left as 0.

 #### Schedule Examples